yinlabDuke/reaching-pipeline/README.md

 ### Post-DLC
 This is where the pixels produced by DLC are converted to mm, and various features are calculated to be imported into NeuroExplorer.

+**IMPORTANT**: Remember to split the markers of every NeuroExplorer file before running post-dlc.py!

 ```
 (DEEPLABCUT) C:/Users/username/reaching-pipeline> python post-dlc.py
 ```